-Note that if there is a headsail used with a headsail furler as recorded on the certificate then only one headsail shall be aboard while racing.
+\ Headsails includes headsails set on the forestay and headsails set flying except when there is a headsail used with a headsail furler recorded in the certificate.
+In that case only one headsail set on the forestay shall be aboard while racing.